 You contribute a portion of your eligible earnings to fund your Wisconsin Retirement System (WRS) account.
 The employee contribution is deducted on a pre-tax basis for State and Federal tax purposes.
-The UW also contributes a portion of the employee’s salary to the WRS.
+The UW System also contributes a portion of the your eligible earnings to the WRS.

 Contribution rates are based on an employee’s WRS category as follows:

-- Most University Staff employees are covered by the General WRS category.
+- General: Most University Staff employees are covered by this category.

-- Most Faculty, Academic Staff and Limited appointees are covered by the Teacher WRS category.
+- Teacher: Most Faculty, Academic Staff and Limited appointees are covered by this category.

-- Employees whose main duties include law enforcement or firefighting are covered by the Protective WRS category.
+- Protectives: Employees whose main duties include law enforcement or firefighting.

 Contribution rates are set on an annual basis.